alistairmcmillan/frhed/Docs/Users/ReadMe.txt

 Developers will look at the issue as soon as possible.
 Sometimes reacting to new issue may take some time since people may be busy with other things.

-New features and ideas can be discussed in forums aswell.
+New features and ideas can be discussed in forums as well.
 Discussing first at the forum allows developing the idea with developers before submitting it as a new feature request.
 Feature request can be also submitted directly to the Feature Requests -tracker at: